- Courses Courses

 Browse Schools by Degree LevelCareer Counseling & Job Center

 - Contact Support

 Learn about degree programs in transportation and distribution, including those offered by three leading state universities.
 Find out what three of the top schools have to offer in terms of degree options, and take a look at the follow-up table to see what other universities in the United States offer programs in transportation and distribution.

 Transportation and distribution management are components of supply chain management and logistics.
 Students who pursue a formal study in this area learn the most efficient and effective ways to help companies transport goods and materials from one location to another.
-The three state universities highlighted below include two with past rankings from U.S. News and World Report.
+The three state universities highlighted below include two with past rankings from U.S. News & World Report.
 All three institutions offer relevant programs at the undergraduate and graduate levels.

-In 2012, U.S. News and World Report ranked Michigan State University's supply chain management and logistics program number one in the nation.
+In 2015, U.S. News & World Report ranked Michigan State University's supply chain management and logistics program number one in the nation.
 The Department of Supply Chain Management at the Eli Broad College of Business offers a Bachelor of Science and a Master of Science in Supply Chain Management.
 It also offers a Master of Business Administration degree program with concentrations in logistics management, operations management or procurement and sourcing strategy.
 A Doctor of Philosophy in Logistics or in Operations and Sourcing Management is also available.

 |Baylor University||The Baylor Business School offers a bachelor's degree in distribution management and technology||Waco, TX|

 |East Carolina University||Offers a bachelor's degree in industrial distribution and logistics through the Department of Technology Systems||Greenville, NC|